 In January, three women were beaten by government forest guards for entering a forest to collect grass in Bara district; police refused to lodge complaints against the guards.
 In July, human rights defender Manohar Kumar Pokharel was assaulted at the District Police Office in Saptari district when visiting a detainee.
-In August, two prisoners died from alleged torture by police officers guarding them in Sankhuwasabha prison.
-The Sankhuwasabha District Court remanded seven police officers and eight prisoners in the prison while they were on trial for offences relating to the two prisoners' deaths.
+In August, two prisoners died from alleged torture by police officers guarding them in Sankhuwasabha District Court remanded seven police officers and eight prisoners in the prison while they were on trial for offences relating to the two prisoners' deaths enabling legislation.
+In November authorities in Lamjung district registered a marriage between Nepalis of the same legal gender for the first time.